WSAN

 WSAN (1470 AM, "Real Oldies 1470") is a commercial radio station licensed to Allentown, Pennsylvania.
 It is owned by iHeartMedia and serves the Lehigh Valley radio market.
 It broadcasts an oldies radio format, with its studios and offices in the iHeart Broadcasting Center in Whitehall Township.
 It is the oldest station in the Lehigh Valley.

 WSAN operates with 5,000 watts, non-directional by day but using a directional antenna at night.
-The transmitter site is near the Whitehall Mall.
+The transmitter site is near the Whitehall Plaza.

 Programming

 WSAN is the radio outlet for the Lehigh Valley Phantoms AHL hockey team, whose home arena is PPL Center in downtown Allentown.